This post may contain affiliate links.

 For the Pitas:

-3. Create the Pitas: On a large cutting board lay out your pita bread or flatbread.
+Step 3.
+Create the Pitas: On a large cutting board lay out your pita bread or flatbread.
 Spread an even layer of tzatziki on each pita.
-Layer on the lamb, feta cheese and top with the Greek topping.
+Layer on the lamb, feta cheese and top with the Greek yogurt sauce.
 You also can add pine nuts {opptional}.

 Ways to Use This Ground Lamb